Articles /

 4. Corporate Communication

 Corporate communication governs how a company shares its vision, mission, and values with its internal and external stakeholders.
 These rules determine the tone of voice and visuals used to communicate.
+Firms use internal corporate communication to align employees with the company's business objectives and ensure open communication.

+An effective internal corporate communication policy creates clear goals for teams.
 External corporate communication, such as between a business and its customers, helps maintain a consistent brand message.

 An excellent corporate communication policy ensures your brand's tone of voice is present throughout every medium.
 That includes text, video, audio, or image.
-It simplifies the process of creating a flier, article, video demo, user guide, or any marketing materials for external distribution.
+It simplifies the process of creating a flyer, article, video demo, user guide, or any marketing materials for external distribution.

 Corporate communication includes:

-1. Internal Communication: The exchange of information between a company and its staff.
+• Internal Communication: The exchange of information between a company and its staff.

-2. Paid Communication: This category comprises information shared through paid media, such as adverts, publications, and features.
+• Paid Communication: This category comprises information shared through paid media, such as adverts, publications, and features.

-3. Media Relations: This relates to earned-media communication, such as public relations and news.
+• Media Relations: This relates to earned-media communication, such as public relations and news.

-Examples of Effective Corporate Communication
+Examples of Effective Corporate Communication:

 If you’re concerned that you don't have a cohesive corporate identity, you can create one and start reaping the benefits immediately.